Where Catholic Women Ask Questions, and Find Answers – Together.

 Being a Catholic Woman in today’s world isn’t easy, and there are still plenty of unanswered questions – whether practical, spiritual, or theological.
 Named after feminist saint Edith Stein*, Dear Edith is a monthly Q&A platform giving women a place to ask, and respond, to these questions.

-One submitted question will be chosen each month as the topic of discussion, and throughout that month, responses from other Catholic women will be posted.
+As needed, submitted questions will be chosen for publication, and throughout the following month, responses from other Catholic women will be posted.
 Our goal is to prompt growth, reflection, support and acknowledgement of the challenges women face in our Church today.

 → what do you most struggle with in your Catholic faith, particularly as a woman?